Awwwards Nominee Awwwards Nominee

 While it’s easy to manage costs due to its all-in-one platform, expenses can increase if you require higher-tier features or additional site plans.
 Unlike Strapi, Webflow includes hosting and basic security in its pricing, making it more predictable, but potentially less flexible in controlling costs.

-Strapi vs WordPress: Who is the Winner?
+Strapi vs Webflow: Who is the Winner?

 At VOCSO, we’ve grown quite fond of Strapi, but let’s keep things fair and square.
 Both Strapi and Webflow have their unique strengths, and the winner really depends on what you need.